FAQ

 Isn’t the website unfairly beating up on restaurants?

-Many of the stories are about diners, not about problems with restaurants.
+Many of the stories are about customers, not about problems with restaurants.

 The website allows both diners and restaurant staff to contribute stories and submit comments about them.